Harry Shipp

-Harrison "Harry" Shipp (born November 7, 1991) is a former American soccer player who last played as a midfielder for Seattle Sounders FC of Major League Soccer.
+Harrison "Harry" Shipp (born November 7, 1991) is an American former soccer player who last played as a midfielder for Seattle Sounders FC of Major League Soccer.

 Early life and college

 Shipp was born in Lake Forest, Illinois, and attended Lake Forest High School.
 He played club soccer for the official youth soccer club of the Chicago Fire, The Chicago Fire Juniors North.
 Following high school, Shipp attended the University of Notre Dame and played four seasons there, scoring 23 goals and tallying 24 assists in 83 matches.
 He finished his collegiate career by helping lead Notre Dame to their first ever NCAA College Cup appearance and victory.
 Following the 2013 season, he was nominated for the prestigious MAC-Hermann Trophy, but eventually lost out to University of Maryland striker Patrick Mullins.
 Shipp did, however, win the 2013 Atlantic Coast Conference Men's Soccer Offensive Player of the Year award.